jngoh24/swishscore_nba/README.md

 - **Evaluation Metrics:** Assessing model performance using accuracy, precision, recall, confusion matrix, and ROC-AUC.

 ## Future Improvements
 - A major data component missing from this model is defender data, specifically defender location data.
-Intuitively, understanding who the closest defender is and how far away from the shot taker they are will greatky improve this model.
+Intuitively, understanding who the closest defender is and how far away from the shot taker they are will greatly improve this model.
 - Incorporate real-time shot tracking data.
 - Improve model interpretability with SHAP values.
 - Experiment with advanced deep learning architectures.